PushOCCRP/Push-Backend/README.md

 The Push Backend serves up an API that can be consumed by Push client apps.
 Right now that's only the iOS and Android apps, but could be things such as TV apps or other readers.

-Here are the main consumptionAPIs, there's a few other that I have yet to document, but they are for internal purposes and are not need by the apps.
+Here are the main consumption APIs, there's a few other that I have yet to document, but they are for internal purposes and are not needed by the apps.

 ### Parameters